BioticPixels/BioticPixels.github.io/articles/icira/index.md

 These are standardised public Internet computer-readable licenses that the ICIRA can verify the legitimacy of in a court case.
 They include agreements between 2 or more verified parties, publicly available paid licenses, declarations of fair use, and guaranteed means of legitimate attribution.

-The computer readability means that these licenses can automatically be cross-checked upon positive automatic content match, which largely avoids the false-positives of such systems.
+The computer-readability means that these licenses can automatically be cross-checked upon positive automatic content match, which largely avoids the false-positives of such systems.

 ## 4. Copyright License Enforcement